A Bank For the People is Born

 Continuing Our Progressive Traditions Today and Tomorrow

 Today, Amalgamated Bank is the largest majority union-owned bank in the United States.
 The bank’s corporate divisions include Consumer Banking, Business Development, Investment Management, and Commercial Lending.
-Amalgamated has retail branches across four boroughs of New York City as well as branches in California and Washington, D.C.
+Amalgamated has retail branches across four boroughs of New York City and one in Washington, D.C.

 The bank continues to seek ways to expand on the foundation it has built over nearly a century – one of high-quality, affordable and accessible banking for all.
 Moreover, Amalgamated Bank is proud to be an advocate for the advancement of workers’ rights, offer products and services designed to support working families, and promote corporate responsibility through shareholder activism.